In this document:

 If you do not have an existing container for your website, you’ll need to create a new one on Google Tag Manager.

-After creating a container, or if you already have an existing one, you’ll need to select the grey cog on the right-side corner.
+After creating a container, or if you already have an existing one, you’ll need to access the Admin tab from the container’s main dashboard.

 Next, you’ll need to select the Import Container tab.